 Alternatively for a quick walking fix, try one of the many shorter circular and linear routes around the town.
 Gronant Dunes lies between Prestatyn and Talacre beaches and is the largest area of unspoiled sand dunes on the North Wales coast.
 A Local Nature Reserve, a Site of Special Scientific Interest and a Special Area of Conservation all in one, this protected coastal habitat is home to rare plant and animal species including sea holly, brown hares, skylarks and the elusive sand lizzard.
 Gronant is probably best known as the home of Britain’s largest – and Wales’ only – colony of little tern, which can be seen from a viewing platform just off the Wales Coast Path.

-St Asaph has a population of about 3,000 and is situated on the banks of two rivers and was right on the war-path of the medieval Welsh Princes and English Kings.
+St Asaph according to its population of around 3000 is the second smallest city in Britain.
+Situated on the banks of two rivers and was right on the war-path of the medieval Welsh Princes and English Kings.
 It’s been an important place since the middle of the sixth century when a Scottish priest, Saint Kentigern, founded a monastery here.
 The original cathedral was built in about 1239, but was burnt by Edward I, rebuilt, and burnt again by Owain Glyndwr in 1402.
 Thanks to the stoic determination of local stonemasons and some thorough remodelling by Victorian architect George Gilbert Scott, it survived the ravages of fire and history.
 Today, visitors can admire North Wales’ only medieval canopied stalls and the display of early editions of the first Welsh Bible and Prayer Book by Bishop William Morgan, who was largely responsible for the survival of the Welsh language but St Asaph also has strong associations with words and music and is home to the annual, week long North Wales International Music Festival.
 The natural river setting of St Asaph Common and Roe Plas is very popular with walkers and families.